 - Were we being cruel talking about it with our pet in the same room?

-- Were we jinxing his recovery?
+- Maybe we would be jinxing his recovery.

 What is Euthanasia?